Egypt signals $2 billion Qatar loan already spent

 Analysts said that the Qatari deposit's arrival in December indicated that switching out of pounds and into dollars had been much greater than thought over the last few weeks.

-"That shows the scale of dollarization in December and explains the shift to auctions on the part of the central bank," said Said Hirsh, an economist with Maplecroft.
+"That shows the scale of dollarisation in December and explains the shift to auctions on the part of the central bank," said Said Hirsh, an economist with Maplecroft.

 Egypt has been negotiating a $4.8 billion loan from the International Monetary Fund (IMF) to deal with the crisis and expects an IMF team to visit Cairo in two to three weeks.